santosh-gh/k8s-02/README.md

-# Deploying microservice applications in AKS using ACR image repositories with Azure DevOps Infra and App Pipelines
+# Deploying microservice applications in AKS using ACR image repositories with Azure DevOps Infra (az CLI) and App Pipelines

 Prerequisites